-Vice President, Innovation and Strategy
+Senior Vice President, Global Strategy and Innovation

 Panos A. Panay '94 is the founding managing director of Berklee's Institute for Creative Entrepreneurship (BerkleeICE) as well as a passionate entrepreneur and active startup mentor in the creative media space.
 As founder of Sonicbids, Panay succesfully created a platform for musicians to promote themselves more effectively.

 He is also cofounder of the Open Music Initiative, which aims to streamline rights management data ensuring proper compensation for rights owners and creators.
 In recognition of his ability to bring innovation to Berklee and promote the creative entrepreneurs mindset in students, Panay was recently promoted to vice president of Innovation and Strategy at Berklee.